 from a sandwich to pasta

 Today at 5:00 PM, I will draw a name from a hat for a winner from all the comments given on Tuesday’s post – my own Ode to Trader Joe’s – and that winner will be announced on tomorrow’s post.
 I’m using up the last of those Trader Joe ingredients, left from the sandwich, for this pasta.
 I spent $20.58 last Sunday (weekend shopping – yuck!) and made 3 full meals for a total of 14 servings.
-Even if you add in the few things I already had on hand; couple tablespoons olive oil, 1/2 cup white wine, parmesan, spaghetti… that still comes to less than $2 per serving!
-Plus, all three dishes fit into the “Easy-Breezy” category – that cannot be beat!
+Even if you add in the few things I already had on hand; a couple of tablespoons olive oil, 1/2 cup white wine, parmesan, spaghetti… that still comes to less than $2 per serving!
+Plus, all three dishes fit into the “Easy-Breezy” category – that cannot be beaten!

 February 4, 2010 2 Comments